Lihat Artikel Lainnya

 9. Don’t forget to backup

 Imagine what happens if the software that runs a machine is accidentally erased due to a staff error.
-Not to mention that the company that developed the software closed a few years back so no one can provide you support.
+Not to mention that the company that developed the software closed a few years back so no one can support you.

 The worst thing that might happen from the situation above is you have to recreate the software and delay the production process for two weeks.
 Nightmare!
-This is the reason why a backup process is an important thing that must do regularly, besides regular maintenance.
+This is the reason why a backup process is an important thing that must be done regularly, besides regular maintenance.

 Regular backups, especially cloud-based solutions, provide a safety net against such disasters.
 By ensuring that all critical software and data are backed up consistently and securely, you can significantly reduce the risk of prolonged downtime and maintain continuity in your manufacturing processes.
 This practice is not just a precaution; it’s an essential component of a resilient and efficient manufacturing system.